Symmetry Breaking and Link Homologies II: Borel equivariant cohomology of Broken symmetries and Soergel bimodules

-where $\mu : \BC(w_{I''}) \longrightarrow \BS(w_{I'})$ is defined by the multiplication in the last two factors.
+where $\mu_1 : \BC(w_{I''}) \longrightarrow \BC(w_{I'})$ is defined by the multiplication in the last two factors.
 Furthermore, the maps $\iota_I$ and $\iota_{I''}$ are surjective in Borel equivariant singular cohomology. \end{claim} \begin{proof} The existence of the commutative square in the right, and its functoriality in $J$ follows from the definition of the spaces in question.
-Furthermore, by (\cite{Ki1} lemma 5.7), the spaces in the right square is a pushout, and consequently the map $f$ is an equivalence.
-It is clear that the map $\mu$ is split and so the map $\iota_{I''}$ is surjective in any cohomology theory.
-Let us pick the splitting $h$ induced by the inclusion $I' \subset I''$ by including the index $i$ as $i_{k+3}$ in terms of the indexing sequence
+Furthermore, by (\cite{Ki1} lemma 5.7), the spaces in the right square form a pushout, and consequently the map $f$ is an equivalence.

-From the choice of $h$, it follows that the image of the map $\iota_{I''}$ is isomorphic to the ideal generated by the Schubert class $\delta_{k+1}$ in terms of theorem \ref{DomK2-11}.
-We will now proceed to show that the map $g$ is surjective onto the cohomology of $Z_{I''}$, which we will identify as the ideal generated by $\delta_{k+1}$.
-We consider two cases.
-The first we consider is when the index $j$ belongs to the indexing set $J$.
-In that case, theorem \ref{DomK2-11} tells us that the map $g$ is surjective and so obviously surjective onto the kernel of the map $h$.

-The only other case to consider is when $j$ does not appear in the indexing sequence $J$.
-In this case, theorem \ref{DomK2-11} tells us that the image of $g$ contains the submodule generated by the class $[\alpha_j]_{k+2} \in \Ho_{\SU(r)}^\ast(\BSa(w_{I''}))$.
-But the recursion relation in \ref{DomK2-10} gives us the relation

-Since $[\alpha_j]_{k+1}$ belongs to the image of $\mu$, we observe that the image of $g$ in cohomology surjects onto the ideal generated by $\delta_{i_{k+1}}$ modulo the image of $\mu$, which is what we wanted to prove. \end{proof}
+Now notice that the map $\mu_1$ admits a section and is therefore injective in any cohomology theory.
+To prove our claim, it is sufficient to show that $\mu$ is also injective in Borel equivariant cohomology.
+Consider the special case when $J$ is the empty sequence.
+In that case the map fibers as a $T$-fibration over the map